Instead of protests, Czechs roll out party for U.S. troop convoy

 “I was told that there would be some protesters but when we came in but that was not what we saw.
 There were dozens, hundreds or thousands of people present to welcome us there ... we could not stop waving,” said Douglas Hardman, a specialist driver with the U.S. unit.

-Czech Prime Minister Bohuslav Sobotka and Defense Minister Martin Stropnicky met the troops on Tuesday.
+Czech Prime Minister Bohuslav Sobotka and Defence Minister Martin Stropnicky met the troops on Tuesday.

 “Massive (pro-Russian) propaganda on social networks and elsewhere produced something opposite than intended,” news agency CTK quoted Stropnicky as saying.